 4 Secrets to Healthier Climbing Roses

-- Garlic! – Garlic, when planted near roses are a great way to deter aphids from attacking your plant.
+Garlic! – Garlic, when planted near roses are a great way to deter aphids from attacking your plant.
+For an organic solution for deterring pests, attracting pollinators and improving soil nutrition take a look at our companion planting guide here!

 Top 3 Tips